masesgroup/KNet/src/documentation/articles/usagePS.md

 ### Consumer

-The following snippet builds needed objects to subscribe to an Apache Kafka cluster and receives records from the specified topic:
+The following snippet builds needed objects to subscribe to an Apache Kafka™ cluster and receives records from the specified topic:

 ```powershell